eloquent/pathogen/README.md

 $extension = $path->extension(); // returns a string or null
 ```

+#### Trailing separators

+Pathogen is capable of representing a path with a trailing separator (`/`).
+This
+is useful in the case that a trailing separator has a special meaning to some
+logic, such as the behaviour of the Unix cp command.
+The trailing separator
+support is purely for the use of developers utilizing Pathogen; it does not
+affect any logic used by Pathogen itself.

+It is worth noting that all new path instances produced by Pathogen will strip
+any trailing slashes unless it is explicitly stated otherwise.

 ### Absolute and relative paths

 In Pathogen, absolute and relative paths are represented by two different